bt3gl/building_blog/content/aws.md

 Now, all you need is a couple of commands (such as `terraform apply`), and your system would be up and running.

 This was a high-level overview of how you would start designing and implementing real-world, end-to-end applications, where **design meets code and infrastructure as a code**.
-Pretty awesome to live in 2019.
+If you would like to check the code, [this is the repo in GitHub](https://github.com/bt3gl/AWS_Resources_By_Examples/tree/master/lambda_functions/sqs-sns_example).

 ----------------------

 # Learning References

 * [Terraform Provider AWS](https://github.com/terraform-providers/terraform-provider-aws)
 * [Scalability for Dummies](http://www.lecloud.net/tagged/scalability)